edutap-eu/edutap.wallet_apple/README.md

 pytest -m integration
 ```

 the test "test_passbook_creation_integration" will create a passbook file and display it with the passbook viewer.
-This test runs just under OSX.
+Displaying the pass works just under OSX since the passbook viewer is part of OSX.

 # Notification